canbulgay/canbulgay/README.md

 <h1 align="center">Javascript lover from Turkey</h1>
-<h3 align="center">3+ years of broad experience in back end development with the goal of learning and mastering front end development.</h3>
+<h3 align="center">I'am a software developer with 3+ years of broad experience in back end development with the goal of learning and mastering front end development.</h3>

 <details>